(Estimated reading time: 3 minutes 30 seconds)

 - An excess of private equity dry powder means deal competition is heating up, leaving less time for deal teams to focus on financial reporting due diligence.

-- With audit season on the horizon, valuation scrutiny will become a critical, top-of-mind issue for PE firms.
+- Auditor focus is keeping valuation scrutiny as a critical, top-of-mind issue for PE firms.

 Private equity dry powder in 2018 has continued its climb to record levels, bolstered by sustained economic growth, historically low interest rates, deal financing from a supportive credit market, and abundant fundraising opportunities.
 In the face of this growth, PE firms find themselves grappling with an abundance of capital to find and deploy in a market where competition has never been greater.